openrewrite/rewrite-docs/reference/recipes/java/quarkus/quarkus2/removeavromavenplugin.md

 {% endtab %}
 {% endtabs %}

-Recipes can also be activated directly from the commandline by adding the argument `-DactiveRecipe=org.openrewrite.java.quarkus.quarkus2.RemoveAvroMavenPlugin` in\`
+Recipes can also be activated directly from the command line by adding the argument `-DactiveRecipe=org.openrewrite.java.quarkus.quarkus2.RemoveAvroMavenPlugin`